-Adrian Zenz is lecturer in social research methods at the European School of Culture and Theology, Korntal, Germany.
+Adrian Zenz is a Senior Fellow in China Studies at the Victims of Communism Memorial Foundation, Washington, D.C. (non-resident), and supervises PhD students at the European School of Culture and Theology, Korntal, Germany.
 His research focus is on China’s ethnic policy and public recruitment in Tibet and Xinjiang.
-He is author of “Tibetanness under Threat” and co-editor of the “Mapping Amdo” series of the Amdo Tibetan Research Network.
+He is author of “Tibetanness under Threat” and co-editor of “Mapping Amdo: Dynamics of Change”.

 This article is condensed from a longer paper, available for download here.
-Since summer of 2017, troubling reports in Western media outlets about large-scale detentions of ethnic Muslim minorities (including
+(Editor's note: longer paper was updated with corrections September 2018) Since summer of 2017, troubling reports in Western

 On March 21, the Chinese government announced a major restructuring of the People's Armed Police (PAP) that will relegate all but one of its current units to other ministries, meaning

 On February 1, 2018, China's Xinjiang Uyghur Autonomous Region (XUAR) revealed a stunning 92.8 percent increase in its domestic security spending: from 30.05 billion RMB in 2016 to 57.95 billion